 From there, we only prune to control the shape and size of the plant—if necessary, working with the basic shrubby or tree-like nature of the specific plant.

 Some shrubby old lilacs get non-flowering stems after many years and may be candidates for ‘renewal pruning’ where a portion of the stems (perhaps 1/3 of all growth each year) are cut right back within a few inches of the ground to trigger fresh growth.
 Look it up if you think your shrub might benefit from this.

-Keep in mind that anything you remove that has buds would have formed next year’s flowers.
-It’s not a crime to remove budding stems—if you have a good reason to—but it is something to be mindful of since we are normally growing these babies for their blooms.
+Keep in mind that any buds you remove would have formed next year’s flowers.
+It’s not a problem to remove budding stems—if you have a good reason to—but it is something to be mindful of since we are normally growing these babies for their blooms.

 And always start with the question: what is the purpose of the pruning?

 This describes the four basic ways to propagate lilacs: division, cuttings, layering, and from seed.